-Mephist .-- Make the most of time, it glides away so fast.
+Mephist.-Make the most of time, it glides away so fast.
 But method teaches you to gain time.
 For this reason, my good friend, I advise you to begin with a course of logic.
 In this study the mind is well broken in,-laced up in Spanish boots,-so that it creeps circumspectly along the path of thought, and runs no risk of flickering, ignis-fatuus like, in all directions but the right.
-Then many a day will be spent in teaching you that one, two, three, is necessary for that which formerly you hit off at a blow, as easily as eating and drinking.
+Then many a day will be spent in teaching you that one, two, three, is necessary for that which formerly you hit off at a blow, as easily as cating and drinking.
 It is with the fabric of thought as with a weaver's master-piece, where one treadle moves a thousand threads, the shuttles shoot backwards and forwards, the threads flow unseen; ties, by thousands, are struck off at a blow.
 Your philosopher,-he steps in and proves to you, it must have been so: the first would be so, the second so, and therefore the third and fourth so; and if the first and second were not, the third and fourth would never be.
 The students of all countries put a high value on this, but none have turned weavers.
-He who wishes to know and describe any thing living parts in his hand: only, unluckily, the spiritual bond, is wanting.
-Chemistry terms it encheiresis natura, and mocks herself without knowing it.
+He who wishes to know and describe any thing living, seeks first to drive the spirit out of it; he has then the parts in his hand: only, unluckily, the spiritual bond is wanting.
+Chemistry terms it encheiresis naturæ, and mocks herself without knowing it.